MayaKroft/WINC/superpy/instructions.md

 &nbsp;

-To reuse a command you can press the *up arrow* and voilá; your command has come back and you can edit it.
+To re-use a command you can press the *up arrow* and voilá; your command has come back and you can edit it.

 &nbsp;